-Technically, students can be entered under any name with the DFE for SATS.
+Technically, students can be entered under any name with an Examination Board.
 However, it is a very complex matter.
 Once a result is accredited it will need to be linked with a Unique Pupil Number (UPN) or Unique Learner Number (ULN) which existed in the school census information submitted in January of the examination year.
 UPNs and ULNs are only linked with legal names, not preferred names.
 It is possible for examination certificates to be issued in the preferred name, but any young person finding themselves in this position should discuss this issue with Lostwithiel School and parents or carers to ensure the best way forward.

-Schools and colleges are encouraged to ensure a strategy is agreed with the student and their parents or carers, then agreed with the DFE prior to taking their SATS Schools will also need to be aware that the DFE analysis of school performance may still present the student in the gender registered by their UPN.
+Schools will also need to be aware that the DfE analysis of school performance may still present the student in the gender registered by their UPN.